Quick Tips

 3) As a preamplifier stage preceeding a power amp or an fx return on a guitar amp.
 In this case, we are simply replacing the DI box (above) with a power amplifier / speaker combination.
 Many power amps will take a +4db input level; but make sure you know the nominal input level for your amp’s effects return jack - if you are using it.
 Some are set to -10db and others are set to +4db.
 As a general rule of thumb, a +4db output level from your ToneX will offer a higher signal-to-noise (S/N) ratio than -10db, simply because you have a higher range.
 But sometimes it just works better at -10db.
 Once you know your gear and your venues, that will take some of the guesswork out of your default setup.

 Final note: we often get caught up in the sound of the pedalboard signal chain and forget that if sending the output to an amplifier (guitar amp, PA, power amp etc.), the sound is not finished “baking” until it reaches our ears.
 When deciding whether to amplify our pedals with flat-frequency speaker systems (PA, FRFR etc.), solid state or tube guitar amps, or something else, remember that each component that preceeds our ears has an effect on the final sound that reaches our ears.
 And how your instrument sounds in a room will depend on both your gear, the room, the style of music, the ensemble and your playing technique.
 It’s a synergistic whole.
-Thus, when selecting an amplification system for one or more venues, do yourself a favor, put down the specs, and actually use your ears.
+Thus, when selecting an amplification system for one or more venues, do yourself a favor, put down the specs, pause the YouTube video, and just use your ears.

 Happy tone-sculpting!

-For even more ToneX information, please see our ToneX Q&A by clicking HERE
+For even more ToneX information, please see our ToneX Q&A by clicking HERE…